 We organize mass awareness campaigns that are aimed at encouraging people to take pride in being safe drivers and good Samaritans as well as motivate them to encourage more people to be like them.
 The fundamental objective is to bring about a behavioural change that would ultimately make people realize that road safety is their collective responsibility.
 The campaigns make use of print, electronic and social media as well as below-the-line activities to reach and influence as many people as possible.

 Be A Road Hero campaign

-The fundamental objective is to bring about a behavioural change that would ultimately make people realize that road safety is their collective responsibility and together we could bring down the mortality and accident rates on the country's roads.
+The fundamental objective is to bring about a behavioural change that would eventually make people realize that road safety is their collective responsibility and by working together, they can bring down the mortality and accident rates on the roads.